 A free overview guide to the Three Peaks Challenge Route, updated to take in the newly improved alternative Whitber Hill route, is available to download here as a pdf document (see left).

 Or use the interactive OS map below.

 If you are thinking of tackling the Three Peaks Challenge, then consider joining the Friends of the Three Peaks, which helps to protect and enhance the inspirational landscape of the Three Peaks area.

-The map shows the main Yorkshire Three Peaks Challenge route (red) with the modern Whitber Hill path.
+The interactive map shows the main Yorkshire Three Peaks Challenge route (red) with the modern Whitber Hill path.

 Download the YorkshireThree Peaks Challenge Route GPS route file as a .gpx file by CLICKING HERE (or right-click and select "save Link as...").